By Ron Reason

 Related or semi-related:

-- List of clients in magazine and newspaper redesign, custom training programs and speaking engagements.
+- List of clients, custom training programs and speaking engagements.

 - What it’s like to work with a consultant: A client weighs in via this independent article from the magazine Signature, published by the trade organization, Association Media & Publishing.